Feral: Species of feral animals

 The cat returns readily to a feral state if it has not been socialized when young.
-Feral cats, especially if left to proliferate, are frequently considered to be pests in both rural and urban areas, and may be blamed for devastating the bird, reptile and mammal populations.
+Feral cats, especially if left to proliferate, are frequently considered to be pests in both rural and urban areas, and may be blamed for devastating the bird, reptile, and mammal populations.
 A local population of feral cats living in an urban area and using a common food source is sometimes called a feral cat colony.
 As feral cats multiply quickly, it is difficult to control their populations.
 Animal shelters attempt to adopt out feral cats, especially kittens, but often are overwhelmed with sheer numbers and euthanasia is used.
-In rural areas, excessive numbers of feral cats are often shot.
+In rural areas of the US, excessive numbers of feral cats are often shot.
 The "trap-neuter-return" method has been used in many locations as an alternative means of managing the feral cat population.

 The goat is one of the oldest domesticated creatures, yet readily returns to a feral state.
 Sheep are close contemporaries and cohorts of goats in the history of domestication, but the domestic sheep is vulnerable to predation and injury, and thus rarely seen in a feral state.
 However, in places where there are few predators, they may thrive, for example in the case of the Soay sheep.
 Both goats and sheep were sometimes intentionally released and allowed to go feral on island waypoints frequented by mariners, to serve as a ready food source.

 The dromedary camel, which has been domesticated for over 3,000 years, will also readily go feral.
 A substantial population of feral dromedaries, descended from pack animals that escaped in the 19th and early 20th centuries, thrives in the Australian interior today.

 Water buffalo run rampant in Western and Northern Australia.
 The Australian government encourages the hunting of feral water buffalo because of their large numbers.

-Cattle have been domesticated since the neolithic era, but can survive on open range for months or years with little or no supervision.
+Cattle have been domesticated since the Neolithic era, but can survive on open range for months or years with little or no supervision.
 Their ancestors, the aurochs, were aggressive, similar to the modern Cape buffalo.
 Modern cattle, especially those raised on open range, are generally more docile, but when threatened can display aggression.
 Cattle, particularly those raised for beef, are often allowed to roam quite freely and have established long term independence in Australia, New Zealand and several Pacific Islands along with small populations of semi-feral animals roaming the southwestern United States and northern Mexico.
 Such cattle are variously called mavericks, scrubbers or cleanskins.
 Most free roaming cattle, however untamed, are generally too valuable not to be eventually rounded up and recovered in closely settled regions.